Laboratory

 1. Los Alamos fire offers a lesson in humility: This 2000 High Country News article duscusses the Los Alamos fire, prescribed but then lost out of control.

 3. Babbitt shuts off prescribed fires in West for 30 days: This 2000 Arizona Daily Star article describes the reaction of the Secretary of the Interior, Bruce Babbitt, which was to stop, at least momentarily, all prescribed burning in federal forests.
-(832-word html file)
+Citeable info about theory of prescribed burning.

 Another related management strategy for re-introducing fire back into forest ecosystems of the Southwest is to let natural fires continue burning under controlled conditions.
 This strategy has been called "let burning."